Sacramento Valley ARML

 Q: What is ARML?

-A: ARML (American Regional Mathematics League) is one of the oldest and most prestigious high-school-level mathematics competitions in the country.
-Teams consisting of 15 students represent their state, region, city, or even school in the competition.
-(Mr. Soesbe went to ARML as part of the Texas team from 1981-1983).
+A: ARML is one of the most prestigious high-school-level mathematics competitions in the country.
+Teams comprised of 15 students, selected to represent a state, region, city, or even school, travel to one of four regional testing centers for a 2-day competition involving challenging mathematical problems in both individual and team formats.

 Q: When is ARML?